 - garnish aloo choliya with coriander leaves.

-- serve aloo choliya curry hot or warm with steamed rice or chapatis.
+serve aloo choliya gravy hot or warm with steamed rice or chapatis.